 12 pages about this topic are being shown:

 Ultrasonic extraction enhances the yield of extracted sucrose from sugar beet cossettes and reduces the extraction process duration significantly.
-Sonication is a simple and safe technique, which can be easily combined with the current counter-current flow extraction technology in…https://www.hielscher.com/ultrasonic-extraction-of-sugar-from-sugar-beet-cossettes.htm
+Sonication is a simple and safe technique, which can be easily combined with the current counter-current flow extraction technology in order…https://www.hielscher.com/ultrasonic-extraction-of-sugar-from-sugar-beet-cossettes.htm

 Polyethylene terephthalate (PET) is a huge waste source coming mostly from used water and beverage bottles.
 Until recently, recycling of PET resulted in low quality plastics.
-A new mutant enzyme promises the degradation of PET into pristine raw material,…https://www.hielscher.com/ultrasonically-promoted-enzymatic-plastic-recycling.htm
+A new mutant enzyme promises the degradation of PET into pristine raw material, which…https://www.hielscher.com/ultrasonically-promoted-enzymatic-plastic-recycling.htm

 Ultrasonic aromatisation and flavouring of edible oils is based on the ultrasonic extraction of flavour compounds from botanicals such as herbs, spices, fruits etc. Sonication is a process intensifying method, which releases bioactive components into the oil.
-As a…https://www.hielscher.com/maceration-and-aromatisation-by-sonication.htm
+As a non-thermal…https://www.hielscher.com/maceration-and-aromatisation-by-sonication.htm